scivision/ffilesystem-concepts/README.md

 * Windows: upper case drive letter
 * macOS: /Users/ etc. has some upper case letters

+## Is executable

+[Is executable](./test/is_exe/) tests if a file is executable.
+On Windows filesystems such as NTFS, all files are always seen as executable.
+On most other filesystems, executable permissions can be detected.

 ## file types

 Show what [type a file](./test/file_types/) is, such as regular file, directory, symlink, etc.